kammitama5/kammitama5.github.io/_posts/2020-12-27-Sunday-December-27th.md

 ## This semester
 - This semester, I looked reluctantly at my grade.
 "They're going to find some reason to knock some points off", I thought.
-  I legitimately believed that people who were in a group project with me were better off, because by being in a group with me, their grade would be lower.
+  I legitimately believed that people who were in a group project with me were better off going solo, because by being in a group with me, their grade would be lower.
 "It's better to work alone", I've thought.
+Not just for myself, but because I endanger people's grades, because people have low expectations of me, in spite of who I am and all I've done.
   The last I had heard in this class, I had a 96.
 But I loved this class.
 Encryption was part of what got me interested in everything in the first place.
 It was filled with memories of hanging out with my Maths major post-doc friends writing on blackboards, and hikes to the Gourmet Ghetto to eat Momos.
 It was filled with hanging out at Hackerspaces and being silly, having spontaneous barbecues at 2am